raffg/portfolio/README.md

 ---
 ### A/B testing with Multi-Armed Bandits
-Project to use several multi-armed bandit algorithms and Monte Carlo simulations to perform Bayesian A/B testing.
+Project to use several multi-armed bandit algorithms and Monte Carlo simulations to perform Bayesian A/B testing in order to compare the performance of different algorithms under various circumstances.

 ![exp3](images/exp3_arm_selection.png)